bahamutedean/Zendesk_quiz/README.md

 Design:

+The app was designed as a simple search for individual file.

+When searching for certain conditions, it will give all the result including `NONE` result as an object.

+If the result is not empty, it will start building the relation between the other two files based on different scenarios, which will get stored in the memory.

+All these relations will then be added in that object.

 The script was written in one `.py` file simply because it is more readable.

 This app consists of a few functions: